-The motto is taken from Virgil's The Georgics, Book II, line 35, in a section about understanding the nature of an organism to make sure it thrives.
-In her speech marking our 50th Anniversary, the President and Vice-Chancellor Professor Dame Glynis Breakwell commented how the motto instructs us to 'achieve an understanding of our world and strive to use our knowledge to ensure a sustainable future'.
+The motto was taken from Virgil's The Georgics, Book II, line 35, in a section about understanding the nature of an organism to make sure it thrives.
+In her speech marking our 50th Anniversary, the President and Vice-Chancellor Professor Dame Glynis Breakwell commented that the motto instructs us to 'achieve an understanding of our world and strive to use our knowledge to ensure a sustainable future'.

 Continuing our progress

-Since 1966, we have continued to develop our campus and our intellectual impact.
+Since 1966, we have continued to develop our campus and intellectual impact.
 We are now ranked as one of the top universities in the country and have become a major contributor to the local and national economies.